ComposableFi/composable/docs/docs/networks/picasso/governance.md

 # Picasso OpenGov

 As we plan to completely decentralize the governance on the Picasso network, the decisions affecting the parachain will go through a democratic process as Picasso transitions from Governance V1 to OpenGov, a two-phase process that will empower the community holders.
-Previously, Picasso operated via Governance V1 whilst Sudo operations took place with the approval of the Picasso council.
-Referendums can be proposed by anyone to ensure agreement from the wider community and to establish transparency when significant changes are made to Picasso.
+Previously, Picasso operated via Governance V1 with Sudo operations being executed with the approval of the Picasso council.
+Referenda can be proposed by anyone to ensure agreement from the wider community and to establish transparency when significant changes are made to Picasso.

 The new OpenGov structure for Picasso will be implemented in two phases.